zingale/phy504/docs/source/multiple-files.rst

 The first two commands are the compilation step.
 The take the source file and produce an object file (e.g., ``planet.cpp`` → ``planet.o``).

-The final command is the link step -- notice that we use the same command, ``g++``, as the compiler and linker.
+The final command is the link step---notice that we use the same command, ``g++``, as the compiler and linker.
 In this case, we tell it the name for our executable and then give it the list of all object files that it needs to link together.

-Notice that we don't explicitly do anything with the header file, ``planet.H`` -- the preprocessor includes this as part of the compilation step.
+Notice that we don't explicitly do anything with the header file, ``planet.H``---the preprocessor includes this as part of the compilation step.

 .. admonition:: try it...